The determining role of covariances in large networks of stochastic neurons: Examples

-To compare this solution with the macroscopic behavior of the underlying Markov chain, we generated 10\,000 trajectories of the stochastic process with a network of \(N = 100\) neurons.
-The relevant statistics from these trajectories are shown on the left panels of Fig.~\ref{fig.ex2}.
+To compare this solution with the macroscopic behavior of the underlying Markov chain, we generated 1000 trajectories of the stochastic process with a network of \(N = 1000\) neurons and \(n = 100\) distinct initial neuronal states.
+The relevant statistics from these trajectories are shown on the left panels of Figure~\ref{fig.ex2}.
 The results of the stochastic simulations agree well with the prediction of the second-order model.
 On the other hand, the mean-field model is only a good approximation of the trajectories that converge to the inactive fixed point---it fails to capture the other possible outcome.